Florida's largest school district votes in favor of mask mandate, defies governor – KION546

 Hillsborough County called the emergency school board meeting after thousands of people were told to go into isolation or quarantine because of more than a thousand Covid-19 cases among students and staff members in the past few weeks.

-Lynn Gray, the school board chair, said, “We must act, and act now,” noting quarantine and isolation numbers surpassed 10,000 and student infections of the Delta variant topped 1400.
+Lynn Gray, the school board chair, said, “We must act, and act now,” noting quarantine and isolation numbers surpassed 10,000 and student coronavirus infections topped 1,400.

 “The cost now of inaction will endanger the health and safety of our students,” Gray said.
 “We are also reminded that our number one priority as School Board members and our superintendent is the health and safety of all students for the public.”